stanford-ppl/spatial-doc/docs/site/tutorial/controllers.rst

 this means that these inner controllers will be executed using coarse-grained pipeline scheduling.
 Additionally, *Pipe* tells the compiler it may attempt to parallelize the loop by unrolling it in space.

-When multiple stages communicate through an :doc:`../api/hw/memories/sram` in a *Pipe* controller, the compiler will automatically buffer and bank memories as necessary to maximize throughput.
+When multiple stages communicate through an @SRAM in a *Pipe* controller, the compiler will automatically buffer and bank memories as necessary to maximize throughput.

 For example, suppose a *Foreach* contains two stages::